openframeworks/ofBook/20_intro_to_graphics/chapter.md

 ![Scaled Centered Rectangle](images/intrographics_scalecentered.png "Drawing a scaled and centered rectangle")

 We'll run into the same issues that we ran into with centering.
-The solution is the same - translate before scaling if you want centered rectangles.
+The solution is the same - translate before scaling if we want centered rectangles.

-If you want to create some trippy rectangles, start a new project (or just delete the red and blue rectangle code you wrote).
+If we want to create some trippy rectangles, start a new project (or just delete the red and blue rectangle code we wrote).
 The core of the idea is really simple, we are going to draw a rectangle at the center of the screen, scale, rotate, draw a rectangle, repeat and repeat.
 So we'll code the core and then we'll add some motion and graphical florishes.
-Add the following to your `draw` function:
+Add the following to our `draw` function:

 	ofBackground(255);